pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Aztec History Bookstore

 by Gene Savoy (Antisuyo).
 Loaded with B&W photos, maps, and drawings.
 End pages are decorated with the sea route Savoy followed.
 Condition: Gently pre-read 1974 Bobbs-Merrill hardcover & DJ (in mylar jacket), first printing.
 Problems: Edgewear with chips to DJ edges plus tanning to DJ spine and a bit into the front panel.
 Some foxing and "spots" fore edges and top edges of book.
 Interior clean & tight - no tanning.
 Content: Peruvian myth tells of a wise man known as Viracocha who sailed awy to the north after a period of persecution.
 And Mexican legend is filled with tales of Quetzalcoatl, a godlike fiture who appeared by sea from the south, who established law among the Aztecs, and whose fame grew as a teacher of all things.
 In Mexico and Yucatan, in the Andean caves, and in the jungles of Peru, extraordinary likenesses have been noted among stone carvings relating to these legends and in the ornamental work found among the runis of the ancients.
 Others have dismissed these similarities as coincidence.
 SAvoy felt sure that hundreds of years before the Spanish Conquest - and much earlier than scientists had thought it possible - cultural interchange had taken place between South and Central America.
 Guided by the legends, he theorized a sea link.
 To prove his assumption, he set out to duplicate the mythological voyage of Viracocha/Quetzalcoatl from Peru to Mexico.This tale of daring and exciting sea expedition in a totora reed vessel rivals the adventures of Kon-Tiiki.
 Wonderful read!
 Questions welcome.
 [1 copy available]

 $ 8.49 + $ 3.19 media shipping.
-International shipping available - please use the drop-down menu.
+International shipping available - please email us.

 Price: $ 8.49